PROFILE

 denied the existence of a uranium enrichment

-November 2002, the member countries of KEDO’s
+program.
+In November 2002, the member countries

-Executive Board agreed to suspend heavy fuel oil
+of KEDO's Executive Board agreed to suspend

-the nuclear dispute.
+a resolution of the nuclear dispute.

 In late 2002 and early 2003, North Korea